Patient's Query

 Hi,

 With your history it seems like psoriasis, though I cannot confirm without seeing the pictures.
-Please attach your clinical pictures so that I can look at the extent of involvement and suggest you appropriate treatment.
+Please attach your clinical pictures so that I can look at the extent of involvement and suggest your appropriate treatment.

-Thank you doctor,
+Thank you for consulting me.

 I have attached the required files.